rilldata/rill/docs/docs/contributors/guidelines.md

 ---
+title: We believe in strong community
-title: Community policy
+sidebar_label: Contributing policy
+sidebar_position: 20
 ---

-# We believe in strong community

 Our goal is to foster a community that can grow in our data practice and build new tools that break the mold on what people think is possible today.
 Trust and safety is critical in building a strong community where we can share ideas and ask questions.
 This is impossible if people feel threatened, harassed or discriminated against.